htw-inka/ocv_ar/README.md

 The project is still at an early stage and further documentation and usage examples will be added soon.

+## Acknoledgements and Contributions

+Thanks to Alexander Godoba for the 3D pose smoothing functions.

 ## TODO

 * smoothing